MegaOwIer/rucgraph/README.md

 	example_PairingHeapYS_with_offset();
 }
 ```
 , where "PairingHeapYS_with_offset.h" is a header file in rucgraph.
-In the terminal, compile the above file using the following command.
+In the terminal, compile and run the above codes using the following commands:
 ```
 g++ -std=c++17 -I/root/rucgraph try.cpp a.out
 ./a.out
 ```
+, where "-I/root/rucgraph" is to add the path of the rucgraph folder when compiling.
+Then, you successfully run an example application of an augmented pairing heap, detailed in "PairingHeapYS_with_offset.h".

 ## Notes for updating files.